 Did you know that approximately 42 percent of Americans now shop for groceries online to avoid unnecessary interactions in-store?

-Businesses across all industries are facing new holiday marketing challenges this year.
-Consumer trends have changed affecting how people shop, what they shop for, and how they travel.
+Businesses across all industries are in need of new holiday marketing strategies this year.
+Consumer trends have changed, affecting how people shop, what they shop for, and how they travel.